icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 to be encountered during winter and the lowest temperature and largest drop size likely to occur with the chosen value of water content.
-In the selection of the values presented in table I, it was considered desirable to include several combinations of tempera- ture and drop diameter and to specify for each the probable maximum liquid-water content.
+In the selection of the values presented in table I, it was considered desirable to include several combinations of temperature and drop diameter and to specify for each the probable maximum liquid-water content.
 The values selected were determined from an examination of scatter diagrams similar to figures 5 and 8 of reference 5, but incorporating all available data, including the